freedomofpress/encryption-works/encryption_works.md

 ### A Note About Gmail's "off the record" function.

-When using Google Talk for instant messaging, there's a setting to "Go off the record," and it's useful to differentiate between this feature and what the Off-The-Record encryption software offers.
+When using Google Talk for instant messaging, there's a setting to "Go off the record," and it's useful to differentiate between this feature and what the Off-the-Record encryption software offers.

 ![Google's "Off the record" function may not be secure.](images/gtalk_off_the_record_john.png) ![Google's "Hangout history" function may not be secure.](images/hangouts_history.png)